-Well, on the surface, it can’t be denied that the new claimant to the throne tackles a great number of the concerns and fears that most riders might come up against.
+Well, on the surface, it can’t be denied that the 1030 tackles a great number of the concerns and fears that most riders might come up against.
 Boosting battery life is undoubtedly a top notch idea, and adding the ability to extend it with an external pack makes this a complete no-brainer for endurance riders.

 Coupling this up with improvements in the Popularity Routing algorithms, the fact that you’re put on better roads and given a far better riding experience is set to be priceless.
 Setting yourself up to explore further afield and to embrace the full spectrum that the road has to offer.
 The ability to upload maps from Strava with ease, and turn by turn navigation giving you the security to set out with confidence in your bearings.

 Improved practicalities then make the Edge 1030 a solid improvement upon and a worthy replacement of the Edge 1000.
 Neatly future proofed and fully integrated with your day to day life, the Edge 1030 makes no concessions to ensure that you won't need to.

 Available as either a standalone head unit or as part of a performance bundle, you can check out Sigma Sports's full range of Garmin Edge 1030 products by following the link below.